1. Home: Explore careers

 Career tips

-When applying for courses and jobs, you'll be expected to have an understanding of how NHS values apply in your work.
+When applying for courses and jobs, you'll be expected to have an understanding of how the NHS values apply in your work.

 Professional and industry bodies

-At the end of your course you will sit a national exam and apply for physician associate membership of the Royal College of Physicians.
-This allows you to join the Physician Associate Managed Voluntary Register (PAMVR) which proves to employers that you are a fully qualified physician associate.
+At the end of your course you'll sit a national exam and apply for physician associate membership of the Royal College of Physicians

 Further information